Polka Dot DIY String Festoon Party Lights

 - A Sharp Knife (Ask an adult to help you or if you’re an adult – BE CAREFUL!!!)

-- Coloured Paint Pens (I used Sharpie Paint Pens bought from ‘Murica)
+- Coloured Paint Pens (I used Sharpie Paint Pens)

-- Several Pencils (or sticks to attach to your ping-pong balls as the paint dries)
+- Several Pencils or dowel rods (or sticks to attach to your ping-pong balls as the paint dries)

 - A cup full of salt or sugar to stick your pencils in to help your paint dry